pr2tik1/aip-nd/README.md

-#  AI Programming with Python
+#  AI Programming with Python Nanodegree

 This contains introduction to python, scripting and libraries such as pandas, numpy and matplotlib.
 The course briefs about the working of neural networks and their implementation using pytorch.